andrewacashner/hearingfaithms/chapters/chapter-2.md

 verborum in ipsa musica prouniciandorum vis, & efficacia, siue ipsa oratio.
 Quarta audientis dispositio, siue subiectum memoratarum rerum capax."]

-If there must be this kind of congruence between music and listener, then it makes sense that Kircher acknowledges that music affects different people in different ways.
+Since there must be this kind of congruence between music and listener, Kircher acknowledges that music affects different people in different ways.
 First, Kircher concedes that geographic and cultural factors influence music style and its effect, such that Italians and Germans are moved by different styles and therefore compose differently.
-These national styles, he says, are the result of a national "genius" (that is, the special gift of that people), as well as environmental factors, such that Germans draw a grave style from living in a cold climate, contrasted with the more moderate style of Italians.
+These styles, he says, are the result of a national "genius" (that is, the special gift of that people), as well as environmental factors, such that Germans developed a grave style from living in a cold climate, contrasted with the more moderate style of Italians.
 People of the Orient who visit Rome, Kircher says, do not enjoy the highly delicate music of that city, and prefer their own strident, clangorous music.
 These differences of style and perception are caused by patriotism---the